 Svalbard lies north of the Arctic Circle, where the summer midnight sun never sets.
 In true expedition style, let nature dictate your day-to-day movements, one of the great attractions of this expedition.
 Your flexible itinerary and your crew's years of experience here allow you to take the best advantage of ice and weather conditions.
 With a fully stabilized, ice-class expedition ship, you are able to probe deep into the ice where polar bears hunt.
 Join spotters on the Bridge, scanning the ice and islands for huge walrus, bearded and ringed seals, arctic foxes, reindeer, some of the largest whales on Earth — and polar bears.
 A sighting brings everyone rushing in excitement to the ship’s bow!
 Expert staff get you out daily.
 Depending on conditions, you may land on Edgeøya to hike the tundra, abloom with summer wildflowers.
 Sail deep into Hornsund, where even first-time kayakers can paddle in a quiet cove surrounded by sparkling bergs.
 Venture to the stunning Monacobreen glacier, or get close-up views of the iconic creatures of the ice by Zodiac.
 Back aboard, view underwater video from the ROV taken 1,000 feet below the surface, or spend time on deck with a National Geographic Photographer getting tips in an inspiring landscape.
 Every day is different, every day an adventure.

 Disembark the ship in Longyearbyen and explore the Svalbard Art Gallery and Museum.
 Then proceed to the airport for a charter flight to Oslo.
 Check in to the SAS Radisson Airport Hotel for overnight.

-After breakfast, proceed to the airport for a flight home, or on to other adventures.
+This morning, proceed to the airport for a flight home, or on to other adventures.

 Photo Expeditions: All departures